-As discussed in the notes to the consolidated interim financial statements, the MTA is a component unit of the State of New York.
-The MTA requires significant subsidies from and has material transactions with the City of New York, the State of New York, and the State of Connecticut, and depends on certain tax revenues that are economically sensitive.
+As discussed in the notes to the consolidated financial statements, the MTA is a component unit of the State of New York.
+The MTA requires significant subsidies from, and has material transactions with, The City of New York, the State of New York, and the State of Connecticut, and depends on certain tax revenues that are economically sensitive.
+Our opinion is not modified with respect to this matter.